 A. Yes.
-State and local associations of REALTORS® have permission to download and reproduce any of the NAR developed tools and information resources provided on the shared services page on nar.realtor.
+State and local associations of REALTORS® have permission to download and reproduce any of the NAR developed tools and information resources provided on the shared services toolkit page.

 A. Most AEs who are involved in successful shared service partnerships report that personal networking is a good way to get started.
 Informal discussions are often a prelude to formal planning and implementation.
 In the absence of networking contacts, participation in a state-sponsored planning session can uncover opportunities for collaborations and partnerships.

-Q. Local associations are already sharing services, what next?
+Q9.
+Local associations are already sharing services.
+What's next?

 A. If your local association already has a successful shared service arrangement, consider offering the service to other associations.
 Consider using your success experience as a model for developing new member benefits through shared services.

 Q10.
 Our local association is interested in sharing services, but our neighboring boards are not.
 Who can we collaborate with?